slowproj/slowdash/docs/DataSourcePlugin.md

   - `get_timeseries()` / or async version: `aio_get_timeseries()`
   - `get_object()` / or async version: `aio_get_object()`
   - `get_blob()`  / or async version: `aio_get_blob()`
-- `Datasource` class provides methods that can be used by plugin:
+- `DataSource` class provides methods that can be used by plugin:
   - `resample()`